mingtian6000/javabasic_2024/basicIOTransferDemo/readme.md

-# we will demo basic java IO operations in this module
+# demo basic java IO operations in this module
-    e.g. bytestreams/charstreams
+    - e.g. bytestreams/charstreams
+#####  when need encoding and when do not need??
+    - Streams (InputStream/OutputStream): byte oriented(dealing with bytes), no need encoding
+    - Readers/Writers: Character-Oriented,They handle Unicode characters and are thus concerned with how those characters are represented in bytes.need encoding due to this design, they cannot innerly convert to each and cannot inherited..
+    - stream benchmark we use bufferedStream and non-bufferedStream compare performance
+    - 3 ways to read file line by line (BIO, NIO, SCANNER)

-# will demo some network transportation(basic tcp/udp/http)
+# demo some network transportation(basic tcp/udp/http)
+     HttpGetExample
 # advanced file operation
+    - make sure resource is closed correctly: try-with-resource语句要求被管理的资源实现了AutoCloseable接口或其子接口Closeable。
+    - some examples using the java.nio.file package
+    - file copying, moving, deleting, file metadata manipulation, and handling directories...
+    - very large file, how to improve perfomance?

 # network transfer framework:
    #### 网络调用类型